Metro Manila Popular Music Festival: First Metro Manila Popular Music Festival

 "Anak" failed to win any of the prizes but went on to become one of the most popular Philippine pop songs ever and to launch the career of Freddie Aguilar.
 This was right at the beginning of the Original Pilipino Music (OPM) boom, and after this first festival, the singing careers of Hajji Alejandro, Celeste Legaspi, Maricris Bermont, and Anthony Castelo took off.
 Heber Bartolome's "Tayo'y Mga Pinoy" became a protest anthem, and Ryan Cayabyab's "Kay Ganda ng Ating Musika" became representative of Original Pilipino Music.
 Emil Mijares was the musical director for this festival.
-The first grand finals were held at the Folk Arts Theater, with RPN-9 as the official broadcaster.
+The first grand finals were held at the Folk Arts Theater; RPN-9 served as the official broadcaster for the inaugural season and the succeeding editions of the festival, until 1985.